Home » Cupcake Recipes » Gluten Free Carrot Cake Cupcakes

 Spice – I use mixed spice, which is a common spice blend used in baking in New Zealand, however, you can use a bought or homemade pumpkin pie spice or plain cinnamon instead.

-Cream Cheese – You need to use a block cream cheese for this – tub cream cheese and spreadable cream cheese do not work in frosting.
-Low-fat cream cheese also won’t work.
+• Cream Cheese – You need to use a block of full-fat cream cheese for the frosting – spreadable cream cheese and low-fat cream cheese do not work well in frostings.